Mosaic + Webpack

 This tutorial will guide you through the first steps of using Mosaic in project built with Webpack.

-If something goes wrong and you are blocked somewhere - feel welcome to check out the result of this tutorial, we uploaded it to GitHub for you 👍🏻
+If something goes wrong and you are blocked somewhere - feel welcome to check out of this tutorial, we uploaded it to GitHub for you 👍🏻

 First of all, let's create a simple project.
 We are going to install the following dependencies there.